Martin Luther King Jr.’s challenge to the church today

 Due to a busy life with work and family, writing is a rare pleasure these days.
 I don’t post on my blog as often as I like but I do continue to journal.
 I decided to share the outflow of some of the experience here.

 As I wonder down the path of walking with God, each day brings a new experience.
-Recently I finished Dr. Ravi Zacharias’ ‘Grand Weaver’, I returned to a book that I’ve meaning to finish for several months, ‘The Knowledge of the Holy’ by A.W.
+I returned to a book that I’ve meaning to finish for several months, ‘The Knowledge of the Holy’ by A.W.
 Tozer.
 This classic dives into the nature of God.
-The study of the Bible makes up the majority of my reading and study.

 The question many ask is ‘What is God like?’